Foto: travelview - stock.adobe.com

 Weilburger Schlosskonzert

-The classical music concerts in Weilburg Castle mark one of the highpoints of Hessen’s cultural summer.
-The series of around 40 concerts from June to August are performed in the opulent and extremely acoustic Renaissance hall of the Weilburg Castle, the castle church or the conservatory (Orangerie).
-The patron of the concert series has traditionally been Grand Duke Jean of Luxembourg, the great grandson of the last Duke of Nassau, in whose castle the concerts are performed.
+The classical music concerts at Weilburg Castle are one of the highlights of the Hessian Cultural Summer.
+The series of around 40 concerts from June to August takes place in the opulent and extremely acoustically rich Renaissance hall of Weilburg Castle, in the castle church or in the conservatory (Orangerie).
+The patron of the series is traditionally Grand Duke Jean of Luxembourg, great-grandson of the last Duke of Nassau, in whose castle the concerts are held.

 www.weilburger-schlosskonzerte.de